Aquino slams 3-run homer, Reds rebound to beat Tigers 7-4

-CINCINNATI (AP) — Aristides Aquino hit a three-run homer, Tyler Naquin drove in two with a pinch-hit triple and the Cincinnati Reds beat the Detroit Tigers 7-4 on Saturday night.
+Cincinnati manager David Bell said Aquino’s defensive prowess in the outfield has kept him in the lineup semi-regularly through his struggles, so it was good to see him hit the ball hard again.

-Aquino’s blast into the left-field seats highlighted a five-run third inning for the Reds, who bounced back after being routed by the Tigers on Friday for their seventh loss in 10 games.
+“He has the potential, he has the ability to do exact what he did tonight,” Bell said.
+“We’ve seen that before.”

-Despite the slump, Cincinnati is still situated in the second NL wildcard slot, ahead of San Diego.
+Tyler Naquin drove in two with a pinch-hit triple in the seventh inning for the Reds, who bounced back after being beaten by the Tigers 15-5 on Friday for their seventh loss in 10 games.

-Eric Haase hit a three-run homer to put the Tigers up in the third, but the Reds answered with the big inning of their own.
+Eric Haase hit a three-run homer to put the Tigers up in the third, but the Reds answered with the big inning of their own, with Joey Votto and Eugenio Suárez also driving in runs.

 A bases-loaded walk to Dustin Garneau in the Tigers fourth made it a one-run game.
 But Tyler Mahle (11-5) got out of it with no further damage thanks to a sliding stop by Reds second baseman Jonathan India, who threw out Derek Hill to end the inning.